 Studies show that exercise and other types of physical activity are good for our hearts, waistlines, and ability to carry out everyday activities.
 Research suggests that exercise may also play a role in reducing risk for Alzheimer’s disease.

 Animal studies show that exercise increases both the number of small blood vessels that supply blood to the brain and the number of connections between nerve cells in older rats and mice.
 In addition, researchers have found that exercise raises the level of a nerve growth factor (a protein key to brain health) in an area of the brain that is important to memory and learning.
-Researchers have also shown that exercise can stimulate the human brain’s ability to maintain old network connections and make new ones.

 Diet and Dietary Supplements